-∑ Site Migration Migration

-1 Export Site 2 Migrate Site 3 Migrate Devices 4 Done

-I export its configurations ar

-Select Site: Site A ~
+Image: Site Migration Image: Controller Migration 1 Export Site - 2 Migrate Site 3 Migrate Devices 4 Done - export its configurations and to any other controller that hat - Select Site: Site A ~ Export

-Export

 Export Site Migrate Site Migrate Devices

 1. Start and log in to the target controller, click Sites: Site A v the top right corner of the screen and select 1 Import Site, and then the following window will pop up.